-Using our Conformity Assessment Programmes (CAP), Intertek has assisted governments in countries such as the Kingdom of Saudi Arabia, Nigeria, Kuwait, Tanzania, Uganda and Kenya in preventing the import of unsafe goods into the country.
+Using our Conformity Assessment Programmes (CAP), Intertek has assisted governments in countries such as the Kingdom of Saudi Arabia, Nigeria, Kuwait, Uganda, Ethiopia, Niger and Kenya in preventing the import of unsafe goods into the country.

 Intertek Conformity Assessment Programmes ensure that products are fully tested in a recognised laboratory and a certificate issued before they are shipped to the client country.
 Testing is to agreed national, or international standards.
 Intertek has a vast world-wide network of testing laboratories, meaning that we can operate Conformity Assessment Programmes covering a wide range of products

 Intertek's programmes are tailored to meet the requirements of individual countries.
 However, the following is a typical approach to implementation:

 Intertek is the global market leader in the following testing industries: Electrical products; textiles, footwear and garments; toys; building products, and petrochemicals

 Unsafe products cannot be imported and so are eliminated from the national market.

 Dumping of poor quality and sub-standard products is prevented, helping domestic manufacturers to compete fairly.